Supervisor Development Program (SDP)

 Taught by Someone Who Builds First-Line Leaders Himself

 Avinash Chate does not teach this from a manual.
-He runs a 100-plus member organisation and promotes his own people into their first supervisory roles — so the instructions, delegation, discipline and pressure-handling taught here are the real thing, tested in his own business.
+He runs a 100-plus member organisation and promotes his own people into their first supervisory roles — so the instructions, delegation, conflict handling, discipline and pressure-management taught here are the real thing, tested in his own business.
 He has trained across sectors, and this programme lives closest to the shop floor: the MIDC plants and manufacturing lines across Maharashtra where the best operator becomes a shift supervisor, alongside warehousing, logistics and field teams making the very same leap.
-It is grounded in the reality of a live shift with real targets, not a theory of supervision.

 Avinash Chate — corporate trainer, TEDx speaker and author